Context or "Ballpark" Scriptures (3.9.15)

 Ephesus was the third largest city in the Greco Roman world, and the gateway for the gospel in Asia, and the base for all the churches of Asia Minor, and the Roman provincial capital since 29 AD.
 It was "beastly" because of the fierce opposition of the local patroness-goddess cult of "Artemis."
 The Romans knew her as "Diana."

 By 1000 BC, as "Cybele", she had a primitive shrine before the Greeks even got to Asia Minor.
 Since 600 BC she, as "Artemis", had a temple- with bigger dimensions than a professional soccer field- dedicated to her.
 When it burned down in 356 BC, it was built again, one of the "Seven Wonders of the World."
 Paul and his fellow Christian Jews knew her as "Asherah" back in Canaan.
 Scholars tell us that in 263 AD the Goths destroyed this temple, and yet as late as 500 AD the battle between Christianity and Artemis was still on in that they found a Christian inscription rejoicing that the cross had replaced her idol (background: Harper Collins Bible Dictionary, Paul Achtmeier, Editor, 1997, p.
-73. The Romans imported Cybele as their "Magna Mater" after the Sybilline oracle in 218 BC recommended her patronage in the second "Punic" war against Carthage, Wikipaedia, "Cybele").
+73. The Romans imported Cybele as their "Magna Mater" after a Sybilline book in 218 BC recommended her patronage in the second "Punic" war against Carthage, Wikipaedia, "Cybele").

 Anyway, in the Apostolic days the Ephesus "Chamber of Commerce" was very zealous in protecting the local silversmiths who sold little cash cow idols of her.
 So since Paul wouldn't stop preaching his Jewish Christian monotheism, and their trade sufferred, they rioted and started to round up Christians (Acts 19,33ff).